xcompact3d/Incompact3d/docs/pages/user_guide/parameters.rst

 * ``nclx1``, ``nclxn``, ``ncly1``, ``nclyn``, ``nclz1`` & ``nclzn`` define the velocity's boundary condition:

     - 0 - Periodic boundary conditions;
-    - 1 - Free-slip boundary conditions (with two options: symmetry or anti-symmetry via the parameter ``npaire``;
+    - 1 - Free-slip boundary conditions, with two options depending on the velocity components: symmetry or anti-symmetry via the parameter ``npaire``.
+Basically, a free-slip periodic boundary condition in the vertical direction corresponds to u=w=constant (similar to a symmetry boundary condition for which the gradient of u and w in the vertical direction is equal to zero), and to v=0 (similar to an anti-symmetry boundary condition);
     - 2 - Dirichlet boundary conditions.

     Note that the fractional step method in the code does not need explicit boundary conditions for the pressure field.